Theatre Royal (Australian TV series)

-Theatre Royal, was a highly popular Logie award-winning Australian vaudeville variety television show produced at BTQ-7 Queensland from 1961 to 1968.
+Theatre Royal is a Logie award-winning Australian vaudeville variety television show produced at BTQ-7 in Brisbane from 1961 to 1968.

 Overview

 George Wallace Jnr was the show's main host and star attraction.

 The show reproduced the stage of the defunct Theatre Royal in Brisbane, complete with curtains, footlights, stage props, dancing girls, and camera shots replicating the ambience of a bygone era.
 In 1962 Gladys Moncrieff made guest appearances on the show.

 Other people appearing on the show included Brian Cahill, Dick McCann, Gay Kayler and Rowena Wallace.
 One very popular episode of the show was produced at the RAAF Base Amberley.

 The show won six consecutive Logie Awards from 1962 to 1967.